To apply to SXSW Pitch, entrants must fit into one or more of the following categories:

 Entertainment, Gaming & Content

-Technologies and applications that are reinventing the ways humans find enjoyment through areas such as leisure, education, and entertainment.
+Technologies and applications that reinvent the ways humans find enjoyment.
 Industries these technologies address may include gaming, music, film, television, video, arts, news and publishing, streaming, and digital storytelling.
 These startups may also deploy new and hybrid entertainment delivery models such as augmented reality (AR), virtual reality (VR), mixed reality (MR), and other novel visualization technologies.

 Future of Work

 Health, Wearable & Wellbeing

 Technologies focused on human-centric applications that advance health and connect individuals with health systems and facilities, care teams, providers, insurance, corporate and personal wellness services, and public health & social services.
 These startups may also include applications in aging and geriatrics, general wellness, diagnosis, genetics, exercise, home fitness, nutrition, sleep, sports, and wearable technologies.

 Innovative World Technologies

 This category is for any creative and innovative application, product, or service that does not fit in another SXSW Pitch category, as well as technologies that act as the infrastructure that new technologies are built on.
 Examples that might fit into this category include (but are not limited to) payments and financial technologies, blockchain, space and aerospace, biotechnology and nanotechnology, agriculture and natural resources, pet tech, cannabusiness, sustainability, drones, home refinancing, quantum computing and computer chip technology, energy, and others.